Come learn with us!

 Thank you for your interest in the Family Medicine Residency Program at the University of Kansas Medical Center.
 Please apply if you meet our basic requirements.

-- We accept applications exclusively through the ERAS system.
+- Applications accepted exclusively through the ERAS system.
 Please begin the process here: ERAS.
-Applications are accepted through December 31.
+ERAS applications must be complete to be considered, including personal statement, 3 letters of recommendation, Dean's letter, and transcript.
+Applications are accepted through December 1.

-- Completion of USMLE Step 1 (or COMLEX part 1) with a passing score prior to application.
+- Complete of USMLE Step 1 (or COMLEX part 1) with a passing score prior to application.

-- Graduation from an LCME or AOA accredited medical school within 4 years or currently in training
+- Graduate from an LCME or AOA accredited medical school in 2015 or 2016.
+International medical school graduates must be within 3 years of graduation or currently in training.

 - Able to obtain a Kansas medical license.
 See the Kansas State Board of Healing Arts website for statute 65-2873 for details.

-*KU is unable to sponsor J1 visas.
+*KU is unable to sponsor H1B visas.
 Applications from permanent residents and US citizens are welcome.
 All international candidates must be ECFMG certified.

-Interviews and site visits: Qualified applicants will receive an invitation to spend a day with our faculty and residents and visit us.
+Interviews and site visits: Qualified applicants will be invited to interview with our faculty and residents.
 Candidates will tour the KU campus and the Family Medicine clinic.
-Socialize with the residents and faculty in a variety of settings.
-There will be several interviews with faculty including the program director and/or department chairman as well as with residents.
+Opportunity to socialize with the residents and faculty in a variety of settings will be offered.
 You will also have an opportunity to meet staff and nurses who would work with you here at KU.

 - 7:30 AM Meet resident in hospital lobby (residents who are interviewing applicants)